-TCVM program is to be completed within a 5 year time frame, not to exceed 1.5 times the program length (7.5 years).
-The Graduate Certified Veterinary Acupuncture Certificate program is to be completed within 1 year, not to exceed 1.5 years.
-The MSIVM-Canine program is to be completed within a 5 year time frame, not to exceed 1.5 times the program length (7.5 years).
-The MSIVM-Equine program is to be completed within a 5 year time frame, not to exceed 1.5 times the program length (7.5 years).
+To determine satisfactory progress, a student's cumulative grade point average and completion rate will be evaluated at the end every semester after grades are posted, approximately 10 days after the end of the semester.
+The completion rate is determined by dividing the number of credits earned by the number of credits attempted.
+To satisfy SAP requirements: the MSTCVM program is to be completed within a 5-year time frame, not to exceed 1.5 times the program length (7.5 years).
+The Graduate Certified Veterinary Acupuncture Certificate program is to be completed within 12 months, not to exceed 18 months.
+The MSIVM-Canine and Equine programs are to be completed within a 5-year time frame, not to exceed 1.5 times the program length (7.5 years).
+The DIVM program is to be completed within 10 years, not to exceed 1.5 times the program length (15 years).
 Students are expected to complete the requirements for their program in the scheduled time frame, but in no case may the credits attempted exceed 1.5 times the credits required to complete the program.